Artificial Intelligence or AI

 -

-Deep Learning: Machine learning that uses neural networks with multiple layers to analyze various factors of data.
+Deep Learning ("DL"): Machine learning that uses neural networks with multiple layers to analyze various data factors.
 It is particularly effective in tasks like image and speech recognition (What Is Artificial Intelligence?
 Definition, Uses, and Types | Coursera).

 -

-Natural Language Processing (NLP): Enables machines to understand, interpret, and generate human language (Natural language processing (NLP) | Definition, History, & Facts | Britannica).
+Natural Language Processing ("NLP"): Enables machines to understand, interpret, and generate human language (Natural language processing (NLP) | Definition, History, & Facts | Britannica).

 Biological Intelligence or BI